Event-based telefunctions

 # Generic telefunction:

-We also recommend to collocate .telefunc.js files with UI components:
+We also recommend to collocate .telefunc.js files with UI component files:

 FILES